site search by freefind |

 "When angry, do not sin; do not ever let your wrath (your exasperation, your fury or indignation) last until the sun goes down.
 Leave no [such] room or foothold for the devil [give no opportunity to him]."
 [Amp.]

-The feeling of that hot rush of emtion is not sin.
+The feeling of that hot rush of emotion is not sin.
 All anger is not wrong either.
 We ought to be upset over injustice and ungodliness.
 It is where we allow it to go from there that matters.

 The other kind is just anger.
 An injustice has occurred.
 God’s Word has been violated.
 It may be to us personally - as when a friend betrays us - or be in general - as government misspending, criminals escaping justice, abortion.
-But again, if not handled properly it can lead to self-destructive emotions and actions.
+But again, if not handled properly, it can lead to self-destructive emotions and actions.

-I know for those with serious problems in this area, this is simplistic and deep Christian counseling may be necessary.
-But for the rest of us, these simple steps may be the life-saver which keeps us from entering into the death of bitterness and allows us to live in the freedom for which Christ died.
+I know for those with serious problems in this area, this is simplistic and deep Christian counselling may be necessary.
+But for the rest of us, these simple steps may be the life-saver which keep us from entering into the death of bitterness and allows us to live in the freedom for which Christ died.
 We are all in danger of anger and giving place to the devil if we are not on our guard.

-For more information about Glenn Davis see our About Glenn page and/or his Author's Page.
+For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.